 Shakespeare Unlimited: Episode 64

 Since 2002, Gregory and Jeffery Ameen Qaiyum, better known as GQ and JAQ – the Q Brothers – have been using hip-hop to adapt and update the plays of William Shakespeare.
-At the time we recorded this podcast, their show Othello: The Remix was running off-Broadway at the Westside Theater.
+At the time we recorded this podcast episode, their show Othello: The Remix was running off-Broadway at the Westside Theater.
 They were interviewed by Barbara Bogaev.

 From the Shakespeare Unlimited podcast series.
 Published January 10, 2017. © Folger Shakespeare Library.
 All rights reserved.
 “Something Then In Rhyme” was produced by Richard Paul.
 Garland Scott is the associate producer.
 It was edited by Gail Kern Paster and Esther Ferington.
 Esther French is the web producer.
 We had help from Alana Karpoff and Rachael Singer of the theater management company, Jeffrey Richards Associates; Angie Hamilton Lowe at NPR-West in Culver City, California; and Devin Mellor & Camille Smiley at NPR in New York.